Kamahl19/react-starter/src/common/components/AdminLayout/README.md

 | `sidebarState`    | Enum              | based on previous 3 values, indicates one of 4 states of sidebar (`openSidebar`, `collapsedSidebar`, `openDrawer`, `closedDrawer`) |
 | `sidebarTheme`    | 'light' \| 'dark' | color theme of the sidebar                                                                                                         |
 | `toggle`          | VoidFunction      | toggle sidebar from outside                                                                                                        |

+### `useAdminLayoutContext`

+useAdminLayoutContext returns value of the AdminLayoutContext.